 Originally, I started out in 2001, shooting and editing video.
-At that time I was interested in capturing weddings and weddings were my primary focus.
-Then, in 2012, my grandson was born and suddenly, my interest became still photography and he soon became among the most photographed kids in America.
-I was fortunate to make the transition when I did because it has allowed me to capture some of the most precious memories and turn them into family keepsakes.
+At that time weddings were my primary focus.
+Then, in 2012, my grandson was born and my interest shifted to still photography.
+Now I think my grandson is among the most photographed kids in America.
+I was fortunate to make the transition from video to digital when I did, because it has allowed me to create some of our most treasured keepsakes.
 To say that we have run out of wall space would be an understatement.
-My grandson has been my greatest inspiration.
-My grandson has taught me how priceless photos can be.
-He has allowed me to learn how to shoot and more importantly, how to edit.
-Below are just some of the more than 20,000 photos I have taken over the past six years.
-I share them to provide you some idea as to my style of portrait photography.
+My grandson continues to be among my greatest inspirations.
+I’d like to offer a special thank you to my assistant and model Doanh Tran who has helped me show case my work at Mount Rainier, The Lavender Farm and Chambers Bay.

 The Tepp Family